List of non-coherent units of measurement: Rack unit

 One rack unit (U) is 1.75 in and is used to measure rack-mountable audiovisual, computing and industrial equipment.
 Rack units are typically denoted without a space between the number of units and the 'U'.
-Thus, a 4U server enclosure (case) is 7 in high, or more practically, built to occupy a vertical space seven inches high, with sufficient clearance to allow movement of adjacent hardware.
+Thus, a 4U server enclosure (case) is nominally 7 in high, or more precisely, built to occupy a vertical space seven inches high, with sufficient clearance to allow movement of adjacent hardware.

 Hand

 The hand is a non-SI unit of length equal to exactly 4 in.
 It is normally used to measure the height of horses in some English-speaking countries, including Australia, Canada, Ireland, the United Kingdom, and the United States.
 It is customary when measuring in hands to use a point to indicate inches (quarter-hands) and not tenths of a hand.
 For example, 15.1 hands normally means 15 hands, 1 inch (5 ft 1 in), rather than 15 1/10 hands.